avahwhitehead/asciidoctor-serve/README.md

 # Asciidoctor-serve

-This is a simple Node.js web-server which uses [asciidoctor][asciidoctor] to provide a live rendered view of [AsciiDoc][asciidoc] files in the web browser.
+This is a simple Node.js server which uses [asciidoctor][asciidoctor] to provide a live rendered view of [AsciiDoc][asciidoc] files either in your web browser, or in a PDF viewer.

 The web server monitors the directory containing the asciidoc file.
 If any of the files there change, the file is re-rendered and broadcast to all connected devices.